plamber/aztablestorage/README.md

 }
 Add-AzTableEntry -table "sampletable" -partitionKey $patrick.PartitionKey -rowKey $patrick.RowKey -entity $patrick
 ```
-## create a new entry or merge it with an existing one
+## Create a new entry or merge it with an existing one
 ```PowerShell
 $birthDate = (Get-date -date "1986-10-19")
 $rene = @{<br />